-With this in mind, I attended another session on student engagement that offered a few practical solutions.
-Our speakers, both of the University of Florida’s online business program, consider these the essential steps to better interaction, engagement, and accessibility online.
-It’s worth noting that most of these tips involve simple design elements, meaning some of our troubles could be solved through a more thoughtful course design process.
+With this question in mind, I attended another session on student engagement that offered a few practical solutions.
+Our speakers, both of the University of Florida’s online business program, consider these the essential steps to better interactions, engagement, and accessibility online.
+It’s worth noting that most of these tips involve altering simple design elements, meaning small changes can have a significant impact.

 Include Short Videos